I love homeschooling our little blessings, but that was not our original plan.

 - The stress of planning and doing all that is involved in education is real and can really affect families badly if not handled with care.

-To overcome our 2nd objection we would have to both agree and make serious plans to keep our Marriage healthy.
+To overcome our second objection we would have to both agree and make serious plans to keep our marriage healthy.

 We weren’t ready for that.

-As our Oldest neared the age of school there was an elementary school shooting.
+As our oldest daughter neared the age of school there was an elementary school shooting.
 I panicked.

-To complicate things, we began to see the special needs in our Youngest.
+To complicate things, we began to see special needs in our youngest daughter.
 It seemed I would be at home a few more years.

 We talked and talked about all these things and in the end decided to start homeschooling with the intent to send them to public school when it felt right.

-I started this homeschooling adventure out of fear.
+I started homeschooling out of fear!
+Fear that: